coinvent/coinvent/architecture/architecture.md

 `BlendDiagram` type: A packet of data comprising the Concepts and Mappings for a blend diagram in progress.
 The component Concepts of a BlendDiagram use the names `base`, `blend`, `input1`, `input2`, and the Mappings `base_input1`, `base_input2`, `input1_blend`, `input2_blend`.
 If weakenings are used, then these Concepts are names `weakinput1`, `weakinput2`, and `weakbase`, with corresponding Mappings.
 Can be provided as the source text itself,
 or as a uri for a file containing the BlendDiagram.
 Can be in JSON or in DOL, identified in the case of a uri by a .json or .dol file-ending.

 `sentence` type: A specific sentence within a Concept.
-Either the sentence itself, or a DOL annotation labelling that sentence.
+Either the sentence itself, or a sentence-label (defined in the concept file using a DOL annotation of the form `%(label)%`.
+A sentence will typically end with a DOL annotation carrying some meta-information, such as conflict or importance.
+Example sentences are: a sentence+annotation: `2+2=5 %conflict%`, or a label+annotation `%(controversial_sentence_label) conflict%`.

 All inputs are of course sent URL encoded.